High Cholesterol (Hypercholesterolemia)

 If you are at higher risk of heart attack or stroke, you may need statin medicine to lower your cholesterol.
 This is in addition to having a healthy diet and lifestyle.
 Statins may help prevent heart attack or stroke.
 Talk to your healthcare provider if any of these apply to you:

-• You have diabetes and LDL cholesterol level of 70 to 189 mg/dL
+You have diabetes and LDL cholesterol level of 70 mg/dL or higher

-• You have a higher risk of a heart attack or stroke and LDL cholesterol level of 70 to 189 mg/dL
+You have a higher risk of developing heart disease or stroke and LDL cholesterol level of 70 mg/dL or higher

-• You are age 21 or older and have LDL cholesterol level of 190 mg/dL or higher
+You have a LDL cholesterol level of 190 mg/dL or higher

 Home care